What is a National Wildlife Refuge?

-Once a detailed draft assessment and plan is written, the process shifts back to additional open public meetings with more opportunities for public comments, pro and con.
+Once a detailed draft assessment and plan is written, the process shifts back to additional open public meetings with more opportunities for public comments, for and against.
 Adjustments can be made to accommodate valid public comments; alternatively, the project could be abandoned as not feasible.

 A complicated project like this will take at least a year or two years to reach the key assessment and planning decision: Will a new refuge be authorized to begin acquiring land or easements?
 A “yes” decision will mean that broad local support has been demonstrated, and the open public scoping, state and federal expert planning, county consultations, and open public comment procedures produced a viable plan for a new refuge.
 The next steps would be the Congressional financial approvals (not involving tax dollars) and negotiations with willing landowners (again, eminent domain is never used to take land from an unwilling seller).